beatbrot/jfrview/README.md

 </p>
 <p>
-One-Click Flamegraph Visualization for JFR Files, even in the Browser
+One-Click Flamegraph Visualization for JFR Files in the Browser!
 </p>

 <picture>